 In a situation like those listed above, a criminal defense attorney can step in to prevent charges from ever being filed.
 At the very least, an attorney can prevent a suspect from saying something incriminating in front of police.

 Some people might be concerned that hiring an attorney before charges are filed will make law enforcement suspicious.
 Even if this is true, suspicion isn’t proof of anything.
 And there are understandable reasons why some people don’t want to talk to police.

-If you have been contacted by police, contact Berry Law Firm today.
+If you have been contacted by police, contact Berry Law today.
 Our team of attorneys can step in to defend you before you even speak a word.